-Rider University College of Business Administration programs were accredited by AACSB International-The Association to Advance Collegiate Schools of Business in 1993 and reaffirmed in 2000 and 2007.
-In addition, the accounting program was further recognized for excellence with AACSB International Accounting Accreditation in 2000 and affirmed in 2007.
+Rider University's College of Business Administration programs are accredited by AACSB International- The Association to Advance Collegiate Schools of Business.
+The initial accreditation was achieved in 1993 and reaffirmed in 2000 and 2007.
+In addition, the accounting program was further recognized for excellence with AACSB International Accounting Accreditation in 2000 and reaffirmed in 2007.

-Waiver of Core Courses
+Waiver of Core and Pre-Program Courses